Week 1 - Fabric Pull

 Have you had a chance to browse through the mockups and tester quilts to get some inspiration?

-The Bar Code pattern has the instructions written out for a version with 6 bar colours plus a background, a two-colour option where all the bars are the same colour, and a scrappy version.
-Of course, anything in between goes, too, but you'll have to make adjustments to the fabric requirements and cutting instructions.
-If you find yourself stuck somewhere and just can't figure it out, feel free to email me and I'll try to help.
+The Bar Code pattern has instructions for a version with 6 bar colours plus a background, a two-colour option where all the bars are the same colour, and a scrappy version.

 Some tips on choosing fabrics

-I only have a couple of tips because Bar Code is such a versatile quilt that you can pretty much do anything you like with it in terms of picking colours.
+Bar Code is such a versatile quilt that you can pretty much do anything you like with it in terms of picking colours.
 Grab your crayons and colouring sheet and let your creativity shine!

-The second tip is to choose your background wisely.
-And by that I mean you will need a fabric that has a 42" usable width.
-You can get away with less for the 2.5" and 2" strips, because they'll form the center of each block and you will have some leftover there.
 But the 1.5" strips that make up the sides of the blocks (see steps 5 and 6 in the pattern) will use up the full 42".
-You can do it with narrower fabric, but if your background fabric is not a full 42", you'll only get a block and a half's worth of side strips out of one WOF strip instead of 2 blocks', so you'll have to get some extra fabric there.
+You can do it with narrower fabric, but if your background fabric is not a full 42", you'll only get 3 side strips out of one WOF strip (which is enough for 1.5 blocks) instead of 4 strips, so you'll have to buy some extra background fabric for that.
 For the throw size, that's an extra 9" x WOF.

 My fabric pull